yar-trach/ng-wp-theme/README.md

-# WPNG2
+# NG-WP

-A minimal WordPress theme that runs off of an Angular 2 app.
+A minimal WordPress theme that runs off of an Angular 4 app.
 Built for the tutorial http://doppiaeast.com/article/angular-2-wordpress-theme-setup/.

 ## Usage